-How the Novoe Vremya, a prominent Russian paper, regards the Lena incident, is seen from this comment, said to be from its solemn columns:
+How the Novoe Vremya, a prominent Russian paper, regards the Lena incllent, is seen from this comment, said to be from its solemn columns:

-The appearance of the transport has already thrown a panic into the contra-bandists of the Pacific coast and crea tremendous sensation through out Europe, only showing how the alightest success on the part of Russia creates apprehension throughout the rest of the world."
+"The appearance of the transport has lready thrown a panie into the contraandists of the Pacific coast and creted a tremendous sensation through out Europe, only showing how the slightest success on the part of diamin the reates apprehension throughout the rest of the world."

-Russian editors who look upon the arrival of the Lena in San Francisco as a "success," must be very medeat The boat came, humbly asking for shell ter and the privilege of repairing, and in all probability it will not be permitted to leave port again before the war is over.
+Russian editors who look upon the arrival of the Lena in San Francisco as a "success," must be very modest The boat came, humbly asking for shelter and the privilege of repairing, and in all probability it will not be permitted to leave port again before the war is over.
 And yet she is spoken of as a success?
 And she is said to have created a "tremendous sensation" in Europe!
-The Lenn has succeeded in running away thousands of miles from the scene of conflict, and to hide in a neutral harbor.
-But that is not the kind of success a warship generally is expected to have in a war.
-If every Russian soldier were to make a similar run, on his own individual account, Russia would soon score av least 500,000 "successes,"
+The Lena has succeeded in running away thousands of miles from the scene of conflict, and to hide in a neutral harbor, But that is not the kind of success a warship generally is expected to have in a war.
+If every Russian soldier were to make a similar run on his own individual account.
+Russia would soon score at least 300,000 "successes."